opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 ## Enabling concurrent segment search at the index or cluster level

-In 2.17, OpenSearch is introducing a new setting `search.concurrent_segment_search.mode` to control concurrent segment search setup on the cluster.
-The existing `search.concurrent_segment_search.enabled` setting is set to be deprecated in future releases in favor of the new setting.
+Starting with OpenSearch version 2.17, you can use the `search.concurrent_segment_search.mode` setting to configure concurrent segment search on your cluster.
+The existing `search.concurrent_segment_search.enabled` setting will be deprecated in future releases in favor of the new setting.

 By default, concurrent segment search is disabled on the cluster.
 You can enable concurrent segment search at two levels: